Background pattern

 Apply 3 or 4 times a day a small amount of gel to the inflamed or painful area.

-The amount of gel will vary depending on the size of the affected area (usually, it will be sufficient to apply an amount similar to the size of a cherry or a walnut).
+The amount of gel will vary depending on the size of the affected area (normally, it will be sufficient to apply an amount similar to the size of a cherry or a walnut).

 Use the minimum amount necessary for the shortest time required.

--To use the tube for the first time, unscrew the cap.
+• For the first use of the tube, unscrew the cap.
 Insert the back of the cap into the piece that closes the tube.
-Turn the cap until the tube opens.
+Turn the cap until the tube is opened.

--Apply a thin layer of gel to the skin area where there is pain and inflammation, using a gentle massage.
+• Spread a thin layer of the gel over the area of the skin where there is pain and inflammation, through gentle massage.

--Wash your hands after applying the gel, unless they are the area being treated.
+• Wash your hands after applying the gel, unless they are the area to be treated.

-If the pain or swelling worsen or persist after 7 days of treatment, consult your doctor.
+If the pain or swelling worsens or persists after 7 days of treatment, consult your doctor.

-The main symptoms of overdose are: digestive or renal disorders and difficulty breathing.
+The main symptoms of overdose are: gastrointestinal or kidney disorders and difficulty breathing.

-If you have applied too much of the medication, it is recommended to remove it by washing the affected area with plenty of water, or by removing part of it.
+If you have applied too much medication, it is recommended to eliminate it by washing the affected area with plenty of water, or by removing a part.

-If you forgot to apply this medication when due, apply the gel as soon as possible and continue with the normal treatment.
+If you forgot to apply this medication when it was due, apply the gel as soon as possible and continue the treatment normally.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Some rare and very rare adverse effects may be severe:
+Some rare and very rare adverse effects can be serious:

 If you experience any of the following signs of allergy, stop using this medication and consult your doctor or pharmacist immediately.

--Rare (may affect up to 1 in 1,000 patients): Skin rash accompanied by blisters; urticaria (red, elevated patches, often with a sensation of itching and burning).
+• Rare (may affect up to 1 in 1,000 patients): Skin rash with blisters; urticaria (red, raised, and often itchy and burning rashes).

--Very rare (may affect up to 1 in 10,000 patients): Difficulty breathing or sensation of pressure in the chest (asthma); swelling in the face, lips, tongue, or throat.
+• Very rare (may affect up to 1 in 10,000 patients): Difficulty breathing or feeling of pressure in the chest (asthma); swelling in the face, lips, tongue, or throat.

-Other adverse effects may occur, but these are usually mild and of short duration.
+Other adverse effects may occur, but they are usually mild and transient.
 If you notice any of them, consult your doctor or pharmacist as soon as possible.

-• Frequent (may affect up to 1 in 10 patients): Rash, itching, redness, or stinging sensation in the skin after using the product.
+• Frequent (may affect up to 1 in 10 patients): Rash, itching, redness, or burning sensation on the skin after using the product.

 • Very rare (may affect up to 1 in 10,000 patients): The skin may be more sensitive to sunlight (photosensitivity).
-Symptoms are: sunburn with itching, swelling, and blisters.
+The signs are: sunburn with itching, swelling, and blisters.

-If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect not listed in this prospectus.
-You can also report them directly through the Spanish System for Pharmacovigilance of Medicinal Products for Human Use https://www.notificaram.es.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that does not appear in this prospectus.
+You can also report them directly through the Spanish Pharmacovigilance System for Human Use Medications https://www.notificaram.es.
 By reporting adverse effects, you can contribute to providing more information on the safety of this medication.

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.